lcxfs1991/html-res-webpack-plugin/README.md

 ```

-If webpack is under watch mode (that is to say, the project is under developed), no md5 or resource inline functions will be called.
-If webpack is under production mode, the plugin will start adding md5 to resources and make the rest inline.

-Another thing worth mentioning is that if you use hash for js, please add `jsHash` the same as the `output` webpack option `filename` excluding folder destination.
-If you use hash for css, please add `cssHash` the same as the option you input into ExtractTextPlugin excluding css destination folder.

-One thing need to be noticed is hash and chunkhash.
-The difference between hash and chunkhash is that hash is the same for all resources and chunkhash is different for specific resource.
-Usually you are recommended to use chunkhash instead (Exception for style files required in an entry js file.
-They share the same chunkhash if you use extract-text-webpack-plugin).
+One thing need to be noticed is `hash` and `chunkhash`.
+The difference between `hash` and `chunkhash` is that `hash` is the same for all resources and `chunkhash` is different for specific resource.
+Usually you are recommended to use `chunkhash` instead (Exception for style files required in an entry js file.
+They share the same `chunkhash` if you use extract-text-webpack-plugin.
+Please use `contenthash` instead in order to ensure hash for stylesheet changes only when content changes).

+Another thing worth being noticed is the order of `chunks`.
+The order of resources that will be injected is based on the order of `chunks` in `html-res-webpack-plugin`.

 ## Multiple Html Page
 Sometimes there are more than one html pages in your projects.
 In this situation, please use similar iteration code to add plugins for different html pages